 In a country like India the foreign standards of testing may not be very successful.
 Because that requires higher degree of integrity.
 Emphasis should be on standards of the aptitude and skill tests related to Law.

-You have been associated with several renowned institutions like the National Legal Services Authority, Indian Law Institute, National Police Academy, National Commission for Women, etc in an advisory role.
-What have been the most intellectually stimulating aspects of these experiences?
-How have these experiences shaped your view about the power of the law in effectuating social change?
+(Professor Singh has been associated with several renowned institutions like the National Legal Services Authority, Indian Law Institute, National Police Academy, National Commission for Women, etc in an advisory role.)

 Law is a great tool for social transformation and change.
 Effective Laws for social justice if effectively implemented can go a long way in solving problems of millions and millions of people in this country.
 Those who are have nots and down trodden, dalits, harijans and all those who belong to disadvantaged groups including Women and Children.

-You have been a member of the Legal Education Committee of the Bar Council of India.
 Do you think that the curriculum prescribed by the BCI equips law students with the skills necessary for solving real life problems?
-Are there any specific changes that you think should be made to the curriculum?

 I have been associated with Bar Council of India (BCI) for a long time and I think the course curriculum designed by BCI is perfectly fine as it leaves lot of scope for changes allowing changes according to local needs.
 Participative institutions can give importance to priority areas, but the problem lies somewhere else.
 Earlier the country was faced with the problem of mushrooming of 3 years law colleges with no infrastructure, library or the faculty.
 The same has started happening to 5 years law colleges which are almost more than 1000 in numbers, out of which not even 10% adhere to best standards and norms for good legal education.
 Unfortunately, for the last 20 years after the introduction of the ‘Rotational Headship Schemes’ in the law faculties and also because of ‘Automatic Promotion Schemes’ in the Universities, the standards of academic research and teaching have miserably come down.

-Law schools have adopted the model of 5 years teaching in Law for acquiring Law Degree and all law schools have to compulsorily teach social science subjects i.e. Sociology, Economics, Political Science, History and Law Language and Literature.
-This criticism is more true and should be addressed to 3 years course in Law.
+Law schools have adopted the model of five years teaching in Law for acquiring Law Degree and all law schools have to compulsorily teach social science subjects i.e. Sociology, Economics, Political Science, History and Law Language and Literature.
+This criticism is more true and should be addressed to three years course in Law.

 Most of the NLUs and I have personal experiences of NALSAR Hyderabad and NLU, Delhi provide liberal financial assistance to all the category of students after they join law schools.
 I had a policy in this direction at both the Universities which we still follow.
 I have no instance to quote where any student has to leave the law school/university because he or she could not afford the education.
 The fee structure in the Law Universities is far less than a prestigious primary school in Delhi.